 Yes, Paris is on my mind.
-These Paris cupcake toppers are crazy easy to make and Parisian-ize cupcakes nicely.
+These Paris cupcakes with fondant toppers are crazy easy to make and Parisian-ize cupcakes nicely.
 Since I’m not super keen on the taste of fondant, my cupcake hack is simple: Bake delicious cupcakes, top with delicious buttercream frosting, then use small fondant toppers for the decoration.
 Everybody wins.

 you will need:*

 pastry bag, coupler, and large circle tip (optional)

 white rolled fondant

 *I used a tinted buttercream frosting (see below for recipe).
 The pastry bag, coupler and tip are optional, but I used these to pipe the frosting on the cupcake.
 Find ready-made fondant at the craft store.
 You can find edible pens there, but I use Americolor gourmet writers.
 I also use Americolor soft gel pastes for coloring.
 For a homemade marshmallow fondant recipe, click here.

 Prepare cupcakes and ice with pink-tinted frosting.
 I used buttercream tinted with a few drops of Electric Pink soft gel paste.
 To make buttercream, blend 1/2 cup softened butter, a box of confectioner’s sugar, a teaspoon of vanilla extract and a few tablespoons milk (to desired thickness).
 I used a pastry bag fitted with a large tip, but you can also spread the frosting on the cupcake with a spatula.

 Briefly knead a piece of rolled fondant.
 (If the fondant gets too sticky at any time, simply let it sit out uncovered at room temperature for 15 minutes.)
 Roll fondant between two pieces of wax paper about 3/8″ thick.
 Cut out circles with cutter and let stiffen an hour or two.